patcg-individual-drafts/private-aggregation-api/flexible_filtering.md

-However, other flows could make use of a larger ID space (see [the second example use case](#processing-contributions-by-campaign-id-1) above), so we plan to allow for the ID space to be configurable per-report, e.g. to 32 bits.
+However, other flows could make use of a larger ID space (see [the second example use case](#processing-contributions-by-campaign-id-1) above), so we plan to allow for the ID space to be configurable per-report, up to 8 bytes (i.e. 64 bits).
 To avoid amplifying a counting attack due to the different payload size, we plan to make the number of reports emitted with this custom label size deterministic.
 This will result in a null report being sent if no contributions are made.
 Note that this means the filtering ID _space_ for Private Aggregation reports must also be specified outside Shared Storage worklets/Protected Audience script runners.

 For Shared Storage and Protected Audience sellers, we propose reusing the `privateAggregationConfig` implemented/proposed for report verification, adding